gracekeene/babyview/index.md

 ## About the BabyView

 The BabyView camera is designed collect high-resolution, at-home egocentric video data from children 9 - 30 months of age.
-The camera consists a deconstructed  GoPro Hero8 camera enclosed in a lightweight 3D printed casing that is mounted onto a lightweight baby helmet.
-The BabyView camera was designed in collaboration with Daylight, Inc., a product-design firm in San Francisco, CA, and has undergone rigorous safety testing and prototyping.
+The camera consists a rotated GoPro Black Bones camera attached to a lightweight baby safety helmet using a custom 3D printed mount and attached to a rechargeable 9V battery.
+The BabyView camera was designed in collaboration with Daylight, Inc., a product-design firm in San Francisco, CA, and and is the result of more than a year of prototyping.

 All design documentation, safety testing protocols, assembly instructions, pilot data, data management protocols, and sample participant instructions can be found at https://osf.io/kwvxu/, which also links to a preprint of a forthcoming paper with this same content.